1313786/Linux-Process-API-fork-wait-exec/README.md

 ## OUTPUT:
 ![image](https://github.com/user-attachments/assets/6e8e9a80-a36d-4deb-98b1-5fcb0688c13e)
 ## RESULT:
-The programs are executed successfully.
+The programs has been executed successfully.